 A. Purpose and Scope

-The purpose of this policy is to provide a framework under which United Way/Centraide Windsor-Essex County (“United Way”) will acquire, store, use, and disclose data collected from program participants, partners, and third parties.
+The purpose of this policy is to provide a framework under which United Way Centraide Windsor-Essex Chatham-Kent (“United Way”), in its role as the backbone organization for the ProsperUs collective impact initiative, will acquire, store, use, and disclose data collected from program participants, partners, and third parties.

 This policy supports our organization’s overall data governance strategy and is informed by the organization’s Value Statements.
-Formal policies will be further developed to support donor and volunteer data to augment this policy.
+Formal policies will be further developed to support donor and volunteer data separate from this policy.

 B. Definition of “Data”